microsoft/MTP-AHQ/Queries/files-from-malicious-sender.md

 # Files from malicious sender

-This query checks devices for files that have been sent by a known malicious sender.
+This query checks devices for the presence of files that have been sent by a known malicious sender.
 To use this query, replace the email address with the address of the known malicious sender.

 ## Query